 Walkty A, et al. Extended-Spectrum Beta-Lactamase Producing Escherichia coli: Increasing Incidence of a Resistant Pathogen [Internet].
 2016 Mar [cited 2017 Aug 11].

 Screening pap tests should not be done on asymptomatic patients outside of screening intervals and age groups specified in relevant provincial and national guidelines.
-Cervical cancer is very rare in women younger than 21 years of age even if they are sexually active.
-Abnormal cells in young women usually go back to normal with no treatment.
-Cervical cancer is very rare in women over 65 years of age who have had normal pap smears at regular recommended screening intervals.
+Cervical cancer is very rare in those younger than 25 years of age even if they are sexually active.
+Cervical cancer is very rare in those over 69 years of age who have had normal pap smears at regular recommended screening intervals.
 Screening pap smears done outside of recommended populations could result in false positive findings and lead to unnecessary follow up and treatment.
 This could result in stress for the patient and expose them to the risks associated with additional investigations and treatments.
-Monitor for cervical screening guideline changes based on the most up to date evidence.

 BC Cancer Agency.
 Screening for Cancer of the Cervix: An Office Manual for Health Care Providers.
 [Internet].
 2017 June.

 Canadian Task Force on Preventive Health Care.
 Cervical Cancer (2013): Summary of recommendations for clinicians and policy-makers.
 [Internet].
 2013.

 Popadiuk C, Decker K, Gauvreau C. Starting cervical cancer screening at 25 years of age: the time has come.
 CMAJ.
 2019 Jan 7;191(1):E1-E2.
 PMID: 30617226.

 Patient Pamphlet: Pap Tests: When you need them and when you don’t

 A campaign to help primary care clinicians use antibiotics wisely in practice.

 When you need them and when you don’t.